BulloRosso/isoplant/README.md

 * load and save tile configuration (currently hardcoded in service init)
 * make all current features editable in the editor pane

-## Dependencies: Angular 7 + Material Design
+## Dependencies
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1 and uses Angular Material.

+Panning and zooming is done with the help of panzoom.js

 ## Development server